gdcc/dataverse-external-vocab-support/examples/authorIDandAffilationUsingORCIDandROR.md

 The ROR configuration/script now use ROR's v2 API and require Dataverse 6.9+ for full functionality.
 For installations on earlier versions, the ROR organization name will not be added to the DataCite XML metadata.
-Installations on <= Dataverse v6.8 should not upgrade their CVocConf configuration (keeping the retrieval-url pointed to ROR's v1 API or should delete the contents of the "retrieval-filtering" object (e.g. set "retrieval-filtering": {} ).
+Installations on <= Dataverse v6.8 *should not* upgrade their CVocConf configuration (keeping the retrieval-url pointed to ROR's v1 API, avoiding fatal errors from Dataverse <=6.8 trying to parse a v2 response).

 ## ROR Compatibility note:
 As of Dec.
 2025, ROR will no longer support it's v1 API.
 To retain ROR functionality, Dataverse sites should update to use the current ror.js script (which uses ROR's v2 API).
 Dataverse instances on v6.9+ should also update to use the current :CVocConf configuration.
-Dataverse instances using <=v6.8 also need to update the ror.js script but should not update their configuration (or should delete the contents of the retrieval-filtering object as discussed above).
+Dataverse instances using <=v6.8 also need to update the ror.js script but *should not* update their configuration (keeping the retrieval-url pointed to ROR's v1 API, avoiding fatal errors from Dataverse <=6.8 trying to parse a v2 response).

 ### How to install: